BrightspaceUI/core/components/list/README.md

 - `d2l-list-selection-change`: dispatched when the selection state changes; event detail includes the `key` and `selected` state of the item
 - `d2l-list-selection-changes`: dispatched once for a set of selection state changes (ex. select-all); event detail includes an array of objects where each object contains the `key` and `selected` state for each changed item
 <!-- docs: end hidden content -->

+### Breakpoints Property

+- `breakpoints` (Array): Breakpoints for responsiveness (`[842, 636, 580, 0]`), in pixels.
+There are four different breakpoints and only the four largest breakpoints will be used.
+If less breakpoints are used, then skip a middle breakpoint so that the first and last breakpoints will map to the largest and smallest layouts.
+  - Breakpoint 0
+    - Image: max dimensions: `width: 90px` and `height: 52px` and has `18px margin` from the main content;
+    - default break: `x < 580px` where `x` is the width of the component.
+  - Breakpoint 1
+    - Image: max dimensions: `width: 120px` and `height: 71px` and has `20px margin` from the main content;
+    - default break: `581px < x < 636px` where `x` is the width of the component.
+  - Breakpoint 2
+    - Image: max dimensions: `width: 180px` and `height: 102px` and has `20px margin` from the main content;
+    - default break: `637px < x < 842px`  where `x` is the width of the component.
+  - Breakpoint 3
+    - Image: max dimensions: `width: 216px` and `height: 120px` and has `20px margin` from the main content;
+    - default break: `843px < x`  where `x` is the width of the component.

 ### Methods